An air purifier is a good choice for removing smoke and especially useful for smokers.

 This information is here to help you make the best buying choice possible for your health and comfort.

 - Ionizer: There are many cheap air purifiers that are marketed to smokers that use ionization as their primary method to remove tobacco particles.
-Here’s how an ionizer works: these are filterless devices that send out negatively charged ions into the air to clean it.
+Here’s the basic idea behind how do ionizers work: these are filterless devices that send out negatively charged ions into the air to clean it.
 Those ions then latch onto tobacco particles, weigh them down, and pull them out of the air.
-The problem with an air ionizer vs an air purifier is that the ionizer only masks the issue and doesn’t actually get rid of the smoke particles or their odor.
+The problem with an an air ionizer vs an air purifier is that the ionizer only masks the issue and doesn’t actually get rid of the smoke particles or their odor.
 With an ionizer, the particles still remain in the room by being stuck to the walls and sitting on the floor.
 This means that the particles can easily get stirred back up into the air when someone passes through or be released from the wall if the ionizer is ever turned off.
 Ionizers are cheap machines and have their place but not as a sole smoke air purifier device.

 - Electrostatic Precipitator: These air purifiers operate similarly to ionizers but the difference is that these machines have electrically charged plates and don’t send ions out into the air.
 A fan draws air in through the device and the charged plates trap tobacco particles from cigarettes and cigar smoke.
 These plates are washable and reusable for the life of the machine.
 While this may sound great, the issues here are that these devices often miss a lot of pollutants that pass through the unit, have to be washed very frequently, and can redeposit tobacco particles back in the air while the machine is running.
 The low price of an electrostatic air purifier may be attractive but it’s only going to frustrate you in the long term if you’re serious about getting rid of smoke and its odor in your home.
 Plus their overall effectiveness is not as efficient as a unit with a HEPA filter and Activated Carbon filter.